Norfolk Island Reform Update Issue 12—May 2016

 - Upgrades to existing facilities, such as hospital and equipment upgrades.

-- Training and education for existing hospital staff, as they gain their accreditation.
+- Training and education for existing hospital staff.

 - Employment—new opportunities for hospital staff to broaden their qualifications.